oddbird/susy/docs/source/demos/index.html.md

     :::scss
     @include at-breakpoint($break) {
-      [role="banner"] {
-        @include prefix(2,12);
+      .banner { @include prefix(2,12); }
     }
-    }

-**Note**:
-Due to a known Sass bug,
-You can only use `at-breakpoint` at the document root like this when you are not using an IE fallback class as part of the argument.
-This should be fixed soon.
-In the meantime,
-breakpoints with fallback classes must be nested inside another selector.

-Next, we need the main content off to the side so that we have room to bring back our page nav.
+Next comes the pagenav,
+which we want to set as a sidebar [spanning][span-columns] 2 of the available 12 columns.
-We can do that in the same breakpoint block as the banner:
+We can add that to the same breakpoint block we already created.

     :::scss
     @include at-breakpoint($break) {
-      [role="banner"] {
-        @include prefix(2,12);
+      .banner { @include prefix(2,12); }
+      .pagenav { @include span-columns(2,12); }
     }
-      [role="main"] {
-        @include span-columns(10 omega, 12);
-      }
-    }

-Even though it comes first in the markup, we want the main content floating to the end of our grid, [spanning][span-columns] 10 of 12 columns including the final ([omega][omega]) column.
+The main content will fill the remaining space, spanning 10 of 12 columns, including the final right-most "[omega][omega]" column.

-Now we can bring back the pagenav as a sidebar on the left, spanning the remaining 2 of 12 columns.
-Let's add that to what we had before:
+Adding that to what we have:

     :::scss
-    .pagenav {
-      // remove pagenav from mobile
-      display: none;
-      @include at-breakpoint($break){
+    @include at-breakpoint($break) {
-        // bring it back as a sidebar on larger screens
+      .banner { @include prefix(2,12); }
-        @include span-columns(2,12);
+      .pagenav { @include span-columns(2,12); }
-        display: block;
+      .main { @include span-columns(10 omega, 12); }
     }
-    }

 Inside the main content
-we have an article which should get ample space, and an aside that can act as a second sidebar.
-We'll add those in the same block as the banner and the main content.
+we have a summary (which becomes a second sidebar), and content that occupies the main area.
-The article spans 7 of the main 10, while the aside spans the remaining 3 (omega) of 10:
+The content spans 7 of the main 10, while the summary spans the remaining 3 (omega) of 10:

     :::scss
     @include at-breakpoint($break) {
-      [role="banner"] {
-        @include prefix(2,12);
+      .banner { @include prefix(2,12); }
-      }
+      .pagenav { @include span-columns(2,12); }

-      [role="main"] {
+      .main {
         @include span-columns(10 omega, 12);
-        article { @include span-columns(7,10) }
+        .content { @include span-columns(7,10) }
-        aside { @include span-columns(3 omega, 10) }
+        .summary { @include span-columns(3 omega, 10) }
       }
     }

+That works, even though the summary comes first in our source.
+Applying `omega` to an element automatically pushes it to the end.

 All we have left is the footer.
-We'll replace that grid-padding trick with a few columns of padding on either side to match the sidebars.
+With 12 columns available now, we can replace the grid-padding trick with a few columns of padding on either side.
-Placing that inside the footer block we already have:
+Let's create a new breakpoint block for that inside the footer block we already have.
+We also need to clear the floated content above, which is easy enough with plain CSS:

     :::scss
     [role="contentinfo"] {
-      clear: both;
       margin: 0 0 - $grid-padding;
-      padding: rhythm() $grid-padding;
+      padding: 0 $grid-padding;
       @include at-breakpoint($break) {
+        clear: both;
         margin: 0;
         @include pad(2,3,12);
       }